Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 4. The new process can run in parallel but could be extended to all work.

 ## Good luck
+It's a big step so you can check out [Ben's blog]({{site.baseurl}}/agile/2021/09/01/1-on-autonomy.html) on why escaping code factory is so important to your career.
+Additionally:

 {% include callout.html
 content="Senior increasingly means comfortable leading collaboration." type="warning" %}